 This is a recent aerial photo of the farm with the remnant prairies marked.
 There are more small prairie openings, and more savanna remnants, but they’re not ones we’re working on yet.

-The wetland area is large about 50 acres – and is a mix of sedge meadow and wet prairie.
+The wetland area is large – about 50 acres – and is a mix of sedge meadow and wet prairie.
 I’m combining reports of all our restoration efforts in that area into one section called ‘Wetland’, even though that covers a lot of land, and several different habitat types and restoration issues.
 Little Waumandee Creek is the creek that winds through the wetland.